Written by

 And we're sure this is legal?

-And I thought my divorce was rough.
+And I thought my divorce was a mess.
 Fortunately, you and I, we're never going to have rich people problems like those two.

 There's a notification chime on Jenny's phone.
 She checks it.

 He just sent us the second half of our payment.

-Looks like we're paying rent this month.
+Jenny nods.
 Mike puts his hand up and they high-five.

 That was a weird case.
 I hope our next one is simpler.